xogus1194/openmusichistory/beethoven-piano-sonata-no.21.md

 **Premiere**: 1806
 **Dedication**: Count Ferdinand von Waldstein

-This piece was directly influenced by Mozart' symphony, especially [Mozart Symphony No.41] (Mozart-symphony
+This piece was directly influenced by Mozart' symphony, especially [Mozart Symphony No.41](mozart-symphony.md).

 ---